DNTD-Dynamics/RadarGuard-mmwave-cobot-safety-system/README.md

 ## About DNTD Dynamics

-DNTD Dynamics is a robotics and dynamics engineering company based in Snohomish, Washington, building open, accessible tools for collaborative robotics and industrial automation.
+DNTD Dynamics is an independent hardware research from the Pacific Northwest.
+Building sensing and analysis systems for robotics, ecology, and biosystems for a wider more open source community.

 [dntddynamics.com](https://dntddynamics.com) · [contact@dntddynamics.com](mailto:contact@dntddynamics.com)